jmatos6/CIS568FinalProject/README.md

 # Visualizations of Soil Bacteria Observations
-By: Abby and Jacob Matos__
+By: Abby and Jacob Matos <br />
 Github Pages Link: https://jmatos6.github.io/CIS568FinalProject/

 # Running Locally
-Download the git repository as a zip and unpack it.__
+Download the git repository as a zip and unpack it. <br />
 Open the folder of the project and run the index.html file with Live Server (https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer0).

 # The Description